will1410/1711training/staff-client/patrons.md

 * Items that have been canceled will say "Canceled."

 ![Holds history columns and statuses](../.gitbook/assets/1711-020.holdshistory.jpg)

+### Holds history duration

+A patron's holds history is based on a table in the database called "old_reserves."
+This table had been set to have data purged from it once the data was more than 180 days old.
+Now that the history is visible to staff, we have re-calibrated this setting to purge data once it is more than 13 months old.
+This will make the holds history stay in the catalog for the same length of time as circulation history.
+However, since we just changed this setting, we will not have any holds history from before January of 2018.
+Once we get to February of 2019, at that point we will have a full 13 months worth of holds history available.

+### Holds history in the OPAC and Privacy issues

 Patrons cannot see their own holds history - that function will be in a future version